Randy Moss Rookie Cards

 1998 Fleer Tradition, Card No. 237 (shop eBay)

 Borderless full action photo showing Moss in his college uni.
 I really like that football with ROOKIE stamped across it.
-Card back falls a bit short for me, oversized helmet doesn’t work and player commentary, bio, and stats seem cluttered.
-Only one parallel in this one; Heritage features green foil stamps at card front and are serial #’d /125.
+Card back falls a bit short for me, the oversized helmet doesn’t work and player commentary, bio, and stats seem cluttered.
+Only one parallel in this one; Heritage features green foil stamps at card front and is serial #’d /125.

 1998 Leaf Rookies & Stars, Card No. 199 (shop eBay)